Radio Gračanica

 It was launched on 1 March 1969 by the municipal council of Gračanica.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.

 This radio station broadcasts a variety of programs such as music, sport, local news and talk shows.
-Program is mainly produced in Bosnian language.
+Programs are mainly produced in Bosnian language.

 Estimated number of potential listeners of Radio Gračanica is around 216,054.
-Radiostation is also available in municipalities of Zenica-Doboj Canton and in Bosanska Posavina area.
+The radio station is also available in municipalities of Zenica-Doboj Canton and in Bosanska Posavina area.

-Radiostation is also available via IPTV platform Moja TV on channel 177.
+Radio Gračanica is also available via IPTV platform Moja TV on channel 177.